EMILY GILMORE, PT, DPT

 “I believe in treating patients the way I would want to be treated.
 I think individualized care, education, kindness and empowerment are the fastest ways to healing.
 My goal for each patient is to feel like not only are they being heard, but also that they reach THEIR goals in life!
 I think the best way to reach goals and empower someone as a patient is to educate.
 Educating on the anatomy and physiology of the body is only just the start - delving into other aspects of one’s life greatly can contribute to how our bodies are working physically.
 If we laser focus only on the injury/diagnosis - we miss the whole patient.”

-Kelly Johnson serves as our media and events coordinator.
+Kelly Johnson serves as our office manager.
 She has held many roles since receiving her bachelor of human science degree in hotel and restaurant management from Auburn University including hotel sales coordinator, gallery event planner, wedding director, and stay-at-home mom.
-Kelly currently oversees our social media and website as well as special events and office organization.
+Kelly currently oversees our social media and keeps our team & office organized.

 "As a Thrive patient myself, I have benefitted greatly from physical therapy.
-I appreciate the holistic approach taken by Emily & Rachel.
-Under their care I have experienced TMJ pain relief from dry needling and pelvic floor/diastasis recti rehabilitation from a personalized exercise regimen rather than the use of medication.
+I appreciate the holistic approach taken by our team.
+Under their care I have experienced pain relief from dry needling and pelvic floor/diastasis recti rehabilitation from a personalized exercise regimen rather than the use of medication.
 I just wish I had known about pre & postpartum physical therapy when I was pregnant.
 Come see us!
 You won't regret it!"

 Shay Sandlin serves as our front office coordinator.
 She received her degree in Athletic Training from Huntingdon College in 2016 and worked in orthopedics before joining the Thrive team.
 You'll find Shay fielding calls, scheduling appointments, and welcoming patients into the office each day!